Milan-36/PythonCalculator-UsingTravis/README.md

 # PythonCalculator

-This is **Project 1** of **IS 601**.
-A Python program using principles of automated testing..
+This is **Project 2** of **IS 601**.
+A Python program using principles of automated testing.

 ## Description:
 * The calculator is one application that we all use in our day to day lives.
 This **PythonCalculator** is a Python program using principles of automated testing.
 * It performs basic arithmetic operations.
 I Learned to use static methods, object methods, object attributes/properties.
 * And also used the CSV files to load data for unit tests.
 There's each file to test the associated operation.
+* Also used Travis CI in this project.
+IT is a hosted continuous integration service used to build and test software projects hosted on GitHub.

-## Operations:
+## Arithmetic Operations:
 * Addition,
 * Subtraction,
 * Multiplication,
 * Division,
 * Square,
 * Square root

+## Statistics Operations:
+* Mean
+* Median
+* Mode
+* Variance
+* Standard Deviation

 ## Resources required  to run the Unit tests are,